AlexTama/buffers_strems_workout/README.md

 # buffers_strems_workout

-The propurse of this repo is to practice and fun with buffers and streams in nodejs, using the built-i modules.
+The propurse of this repo is to practice and fun with buffers and streams in nodejs, using the built-in modules.

 ## Basic Level
 ### File Compression Tool